 The IRS doesn't put a limit on the number of times that you can amend any particular year's tax return, as long as you're filing within the statute of limitations.
-The time to amend is the longer of three years from when you filed the return or two years from when you paid the tax, whichever is longer.
+The time allotted for a tax amendment is the longer of three years from when you filed the return or two years from when you paid the tax, whichever is longer.
 If you're using the filing date, remember that any return filed early is counted as being filed on the due date.
-For example, if you file your return on March 1 even though it's not due until April 15, your three years starts running on April 15.
+For example, if you file your return on March 1 even though it's not due until April 15, your three years starts on April 15.

 If you're receiving a refund on your original return, wait until that return gets processed before submitting an amended return.
 For example, say that your original return entitled you to a $1,000 refund, but then you realize you forgot to claim a tax credit that entitles you to an extra $500 refund.
 Wait until the first one gets processed before filing the amended return.
-Otherwise, your additional refund could be further delayed by processing errors, which can be a pain to sort out with the IRS.
+Otherwise, your additional refund could be further delayed by additional processing times.

-When you amend your return, it might get a little more scrutiny from the IRS and you might have your original return double-checked, too, according to Bankrate.com.
-You probably don't have to worry about the extra attention turning into a full-blown audit, however, as long as the IRS sees that you're doing your taxes correctly -- or trying to.
+When you file a return with a tax amendment, it might get a little more scrutiny from the IRS and you might have your original return double-checked, too.
+You probably don't have to worry about the extra attention turning into a full-blown audit, however, as long as the IRS sees that you're doing your taxes correctly (or trying to).
 Getting it right is the most important thing, even if it takes you several amended returns to do so.

 - Comstock Images/Comstock/Getty Images